 What is iodine-131?

 People eliminate medications at different rates.
 In healthy adults, it takes up to 48 days, on average, for most of the iodine-131 to be gone from the body.
 Receiving iodine-131 can also cause short term changes in fertility.
 It has been suggested to postpone pregnancy for 6 to 12 months after receiving iodine-131, to give the radioisotope time to leave the body and to allow the thyroid hormones to stabilize.

 Could iodine-131 cause other pregnancy complications?

-Can I breastfeed my baby if I received iodine-131?
+Can I breastfeed while taking iodine-131?